dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 Within an enterprise, the challenge is to continually build better knowledge graphs that can incorporate and validate this expert knowledge, ensuring that it can be trusted for decision-making.
 It’s a balancing act between ensuring that the information is accessible and trustworthy while also protecting it from misuse.

+## Fear of Adopting New Technologies

-Host: Human beings are complex, and fear is a fundamental emotion that can prevent the adoption of new technologies, especially when it comes to something as potentially threatening as knowledge graphs.
+**Host:** Human beings are complex, and fear is a fundamental emotion that can prevent the adoption of new technologies, especially when it comes to something as potentially threatening as knowledge graphs.
 There’s a cultural aspect to this—some people might fear that making everything transparent and accessible might diminish their importance or change their role.
 How do you address this fear and ensure that knowledge graphs are adopted within a corporate culture?

-Dan McCreary: That’s a crucial point.
+**Dan McCreary:** That’s a crucial point.
 Corporate culture plays a huge role in the adoption of new technologies.
 In the Bay Area, when you work with companies like Apple, Google, Amazon, Facebook, and Twitter, you see that their entire existence is predicated on the ability to scale.
 Everything they do—their culture, hiring, onboarding, and training—focuses on scalability.

 At Amazon, for example, it’s a fireable offense to put any data in a relational database that has to scale.
 The reason is that they’ve had so many experiences where older relational databases, designed to bring everything into memory and then compare data in two columns to resolve a relationship, just don’t work at scale.
 If you have a small accounting system keeping track of a general ledger, that’s fine; you get an exception.
 But when it comes to scaling, those old systems can’t keep up.